 Our Management's Discussion and Analysis of Financial Condition and Results of Operations contains certain forward-looking statements that involve risks and uncertainties, including statements regarding our strategy, financial performance and revenue sources.
 We use words such as "anticipate," "believe," "plan," "expect," "future," "intend" and similar expressions to identify forward-looking statements.
-Our actual results could differ materially from the results anticipated in these forwardlooking statements as a result of certain factors including those set forth below and under "Additional Factors That May Affect Our Results of Operations," beginning at page 25.
+Our actual results could differ materially from the results anticipated in these forward-looking statements as a result of certain factors including those set forth below and under "Risk Factors," beginning at page 28.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 You should not place undue reliance on these forward-looking statements.
 We disclaim any obligation to update information contained in any forward-looking statement.

 We begin our Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) with a summary of Microchip's overall business strategy to give the reader an overview of the goals of our business and the overall direction of our business and products.
 This is followed by a discussion of the Critical Accounting Policies and Estimates that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results.
-We then discuss our Results of Operations for the three months ended June 30, 2005 compared to the three months ended June 30, 2004.
+We then discuss our Results of Operations for the three and nine months ended December 31, 2005 compared to the three and nine months ended December 31, 2004.
 We then provide an analysis of changes in our balance sheet and cash flows, and discuss our financial commitments in sections titled "Liquidity and Capital Resources," "Contractual Obligations" and "Off-Balance Sheet Arrangements."